Our Church Family

 OUR CORE VALUES:

-The Bible!
-We trust the Bible as the inspired, infallible word of God.
-In it, God revealed His will to us in understandable terms to teach and train us for every good work (2 Timothy 3:16-17).
+The Bible We trust the Bible as the inspired, infallible word of God.
+In it, God revealed His will to teach and train His church for every good work (2 Timothy 3:16-17).

-Our first focus in worship is on Who we revere, but what we do, when, where and how are important to us as well.
+Our first focus in worship is on God alone.
+What we do, when, and how we worship are commanded by God through His written Word.
 Our worship is simple, spiritual, and orderly, involving the following sacred elements:

 Singing: We love making a joyful melody to God in our hearts (Ephesians 5:19) with gratitude (Colossians 3:16) and with our voices (a cappella) united in harmony.